 Considered the “flag bridge” of Florida, the Sunshine Skyway is a four-mile cable-stayed bridge that connects St. Petersburg in Pinellas County and Terra Ceia in Manatee Countmay, known for a 2,000-acre wildlife preserve.
 At both ends of the bridge, there are rest areas with large lots to view surrounding scenery.
 Either makes for a perfect spot to spend an afternoon for a waterside picnic.
 Canoeing, kayaking, fishing, and kite-surfing are permitted along the shore, though there are no life guards on duty.
-In St. Petersburg, keep an eye out for the Salvador Dali Museum, Fort De Soto Park, and the Locale Market.
+In St. Petersburg, keep an eye out for the Salvador Dali Museum and Fort De Soto Park.

 Seven Mile Bridge / The Keys

 Part of the Overseas Highway, which runs through the Florida Keys, there are two bridges that link Florida’s peninsula with the string of tropical islands.
 The modern bridge, known as the Seven Mile Bridge, is adjacent to an older structure built under the direction of Henry Flagler in the early 1900s.
 Today, the old bridge, once called the “Eighth Wonder of the World,” is closed for renovations.
 It’s expected to reopen to pedestrians and cyclists.
 As you journey the Overseas Highway on the modern bridge, which can be crossed only by car, look out for famous destinations including Key Largo, Islamorada, and of course, Key West.